castrilllo/GithubpagesDevops/README.md

-# GithubpagesDevops
+# Github Pages Devops
-This is a demo example how to build static pages on Github.
+This is a demo example about how to build static pages on Github, By using [jekyllrb](https://jekyllrb.com/).

 The following pipeline it's a definition of how the website provided by Github works.
 It will be activate on every push into "main" branch.